Bangkit-Capstone-Toursik/Cloud-Computing/README.md

 ### 5. Deploy a Backend API
 - Use `firebase deploy` in CMD to deploy the Backend API.

-### 6. Integrate the API in Android Studio by Mobile Development path.
+### 6. Integrate the API in Android Studio by Mobile Development path